srid/rib/doc/a/introduction.md

 ### Shake

+Forget Makefile; enter Shake:
 https://shakebuild.com/

 ### Lucid

+Write HTML in Haskell:
 https://chrisdone.com/posts/lucid2/

 ### Clay

+Write CSS in Haskell:
 http://fvisser.nl/clay/

 ### Nix

 Rib is best used with [nix](https://nixos.org/nix/); Nix makes it dead-easy to create reproducible dev environments---a Haskell one in our case.
-The included `ghcid` script uses Nix to install everything including GHC itself for your Haskell program to build and run.
+You do not necessarily have to use Nix for working with Rib sites, but rib provides necessary Nix expressions to make your job easier.